rehanja/ELK-stack-dashboard/NotCompulsoryFile/readme.md

 This file output will show in the right hand side terminal. "report.sh" file has created by coping this console code as a cURL command.

 ### 2.exportDashboards.ndjson
-This is the file that has two dashboards and related visualization.I have further discribe about this file under "8.Import Kibana visualization dashboard" in "readme.md" in GIT repository.
+This is the file that has two dashboards and related visualization.I have further discribe about this file under "8.Import Kibana visualization dashboard" in "readme.md" in main GIT repository.

 ### 3.LogCreation.sh